Interested in Finding out your home's wildfire risk?

 "While structural firefighters, often working in conjunction with the N.C.
 Forest Service (NCFS), work diligently to suppress WUI wildfires, the simple truth is that very few fire departments have the quantity of resources to protect every home in a WUI area.
 Even with adequate equipment, the design of many communities makes it extremely difficult for firefighters to safely access threatened homes." - N.C.
 Forest Service

 Sign up to receive a free home assessment.*

-    You can either perform a homeowner self-assessment or request assistance from NCFS staff and/or a Wildfire Preparedness Coordinator.
-They can walk around your property with you and discuss action items to help mitigate your wildfire risk.
+You can request an assessment from NCFS staff and/or the Wildfire Preparedness Coordinator.
+They can walk around your property with you, identifying risk areas and action items to help mitigate your wildfire risk.